rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/idle.rst

 Editing and navigation
 ----------------------

-In this section, 'C' refers to the Control key on Windows and Unix and the Command key on Mac OSX.
+In this section, 'C' refers to the :kbd:`Control` key on Windows and Unix and the :kbd:`Command` key on Mac OSX.

 * :kbd:`Backspace` deletes to the left; :kbd:`Del` deletes to the right